- Art Galleries, Locally Made Items & Art Supplies

 Leather goods and cameras are duty-free as well as being free from sales tax.
 (Editor’s note: in this context, duty-free means the Government has not added any import or customs duty to items when they are imported into Cayman, while tax-free refers to the absence of any form of sales tax in the Islands).

-If you have ever been into a large US or Canadian store, Cayman’s grocery stores are very similar.
-They carry most major US and Canadian brands, as well as USDA certified meats, UK brands such as Waitrose, lots of fresh fish, shellfish and a variety of vegetables and fruit.
+If you have ever been into a large US or Canadian grocery store, Cayman’s stores are very comparable.
+They carry most major US and Canadian brands, as well as USDA certified meats, UK brands such as Waitrose and Tesco, lots of fresh fish, shellfish, meats and a variety of vegetables and fruit and local food and produce.

 There are good wholesale stores located on Grand Cayman if you are looking for bulk items such as nappies (pampers), cleaning supplies, toilet paper, paper towels and family-style portions of frozen, canned and dry foods.
 These stores also sell an array of different items, from appliances and furniture to electronic equipment.